SOLAR-group/TAWOS/README.md

 - name = 'Supersede', Description = 'supersedes', Direction = 'OUTBOUND'

 ##### Comment
 This includes every comment posted on the issue, including discussions, with the creation time and author id.
+All personally identifiable information about the contributors have been replaced by \<USER\> or \<EMAIL\> tags inside the comments.

 ##### Change_Log
 Itemised and chronologically ordered changes made on an issue's attributes are stored in this table.
 Every change on an attribute by a user is stored as a record, including the previous and new value for the attribute.
+All personally identifiable information about the contributors (author of the change or subject of the change if it was a user and all references inside changed text fields like description and comment) have been replaced by \<USER\> or \<EMAIL\> tags inside the comments.

 ##### Component
 Each software product is composed of one or more components.
 This table stores the information about the components for each project.
 It has a many to many relationship with `Issue` (via the `Issue_Components` table), which means one issue may be related to more than one component and one component may have multiple issues.